Guneku

-Guneku is a rural community in Momo Division located in the Northwest region of Cameroon, Central Africa.
-It has a tropical climate with 2 main seasons; the rainy and dry seasons with a population of approximately 10 000 inhabitants.
+Guneku is one of the villages in Momo Division located in the Northwest region of Cameroon, Central Africa.
+It has a tropical climate with 2 main seasons; the rainy and dry seasons with a population of approximately 15 000 inhabitants.
 The main occupations of the inhabitants are subsistence farming, and cattle rearing.
 Guneku has a lot of touristic sites such as the palace, caves, mountains, waterfalls, hills and valleys, rivers and springs.
 Guneku is one of the 31 communities that make up the Meta clan sharing boundaries with Mbemi, Nyen, Tugi, Zang-Tembeng, Oshie, Mundum and Bafut.
 The Bantous and Mbororos are the two tribes that cohabit peacefully in the community.

 The community is ruled by a paramount Fon Fomuki (traditional authority) who is the custodian of tradition and all community members are answerable to him.
 The Fon is the representative of the Central government.
 There is a community council that makes laws that are used to govern the community and the Fon enforces these laws making sure they are strictly adhered to by everyone in the community.
 Any defaulters are disciplined accordingly.